This beautiful farmers market sign is the perfect decor for early fall. A great easy to build project for beginners.

 Cut 8 20″ boards from the 1x3s and 2 24″ boards from the 1x2s.
 Attach the 1x3s onto the top of the 1x2s according to the diagram above.
 Ensure they are flush with the outer edge and the top and bottom boards are flush at the top and bottom.
 Use a wood glue and a couple 1 1/4″ finishing nails on each 1×3 to secure it to the 1x2s.
 I didn’t even have a nail gun last year when I built this, so I used a good ol’ hammer and nails.

-Let the bleu dry, then you are ready for paint.
+Let the glue dry, then you are ready for paint.
 To give it a rustic look, leave the wood unsanded.

 I wanted my farmers market sign to have an aged look, like it had been sitting outside directing people to the market for years.
 To do this, start by painting the whole thing with a creamy colored paint, thinned out with a little water so the wood grain will show through (not sure what color I used, just some I had left over from another project).
 Then using a heavy grit sand paper, sand around the edges and over the top in places.
 Finally, use a dark stain on a rag and rub it over the white paint in random places.
 Finish with a little more sanding, and presto, a weathered looking pallet sign.

 Now it was time for the stenciling.
 I used my beloved Silhouette.
 It is seriously one of those crafting tools I never new I couldn’t live without until I had it!
-Cut out stencils for the different categories out of the non-permanent vinyl.
-You should be able to get 2-3 stencils on each sheet of 12×24″ vinyl.
-If you like how I designed my sign, I am sharing the Silhouette cut file for the stencils in my library of free downloads & printables for my email subscribers (click here to subscribe).
-Or have fun and design your own.
+Cut out stencils for the different categories out of vinyl.
+You should be able to get 2-3 stencils on each sheet of 12×24 vinyl.

 Using the transfer sheets, place the vinyl on your mini pallet.
 Ensure it is pressed down well and paint black or red over the top of the stencil with your craft paint.
 To get clean lines with your stencils, do not pull the paint across the stencil, but press it down onto the wood.